-Here’s a great tasting avocado omelette recipe, packed with nutrition for an extremely healthy breakfast to start the day with.
+Here’s a great tasting avocado and shiitake mushroom omelette recipe, packed with nutrition for an extremely healthy breakfast to start your day with.

 - Two large or three smaller organic, free range eggs.
 Free range eggs are superior nutritionally to cage eggs and far more humane for the chickens for only a little extra.